maheshshinde/PaymentGateway/readme.md

 *	Press F5 or click the "Start" button to build and run the Web API application locally.
 *	Visual Studio will launch a local development server and open a web browser, allowing to test the API endpoints.

+## How to run the API:

+** API Key to authenticate will be found on the appsettings.json, though it is not best practice, just to add simple security layer, I have added the key to appsettings.**

 ### Command Line:
 *	Open a command prompt or terminal window.
 *	Navigate to the root directory "Paymentgateway.API" of the Web API project